Meet the GrassRoots Staff

 Claire is born and raised Alaskan!
 Like most Alaskans she has two cute dogs named Dixie and Otter.
 Claire will describe herself as incredibly accident prone but has preformed with fire while attending the Burning Man Festival in 2013.
 In her spare time she makes incredible crafts and sells them in her Etsy shop.
 Her favorite item in the store are the Cruelty Free Leather Journals from Eco Friendly Papers in India

 Liz was born and raised here in Alaska although throughout her life she has found herself in many different countries and states.
-Being a family member of the owner she has worked on and off since the opening of GrassRoots in 2008.
-She came back to manage GrassRoots in 2015.
+Being a family member of the other owner she has worked on and off since the opening of GrassRoots in 2008.
+She came back to manage GrassRoots in 2015 and became a co-owner in 2017.
 Her favorite item in the store this week is the Spruce Satchel by What Daisy Did in India.

 Denali took up residency in GrassRoots in 2013 and has since won the hearts of almost every employee and customer.
 He enjoys the little things in life like nuts, spray baths, and pretending to not know how to talk.
 Although meowing like a cat and imitating children are among his favorite things, he can't resist a creepy low tones "hello" when the store is closed and you think you are alone.
 His favorite product is the alpaca alpaca!